 Two decades of dry Summers left Oregon tinder dry by the beginning of 2021.
 And then, in early Spring, the rain stopped falling.
 The ground was pounded to dry clay, and every flower, berry, green bean, and apple showed the effects of too little rain.
 Bugs nearly vanished.
 Baby birds grew to just 2/3 of their normal size—there wasn’t much to eat and little fruit to steal from the berry farms.
 Grass not only browned out, but there were fewer ants and spiders.
 By Midsummer, we hadn’t heard the croak of a single tree frog.

 I’ve gardened for a lifetime, starting in Iowa, a Jack-and-the-Beanstalk place where everything grew in thick black soil laid down long ago on the prairie.
 The most common visitors to my garden there were raccoons.
-I knew my sweet corn was almost ready when I saw little tooth marks in a few ears.
+I knew my sweet corn was almost ready when I saw little tooth marks on a few ears.

 My second garden was behind our first Oregon home, planted in the clay and construction debris left after the builder hauled the good soil somewhere else.
 Years of composting led to growing plums, cherries, and a big veggie garden, all highlighted by backyard barbecues featuring pies made from our own fruit—and by Spring raids on our garden beds by the scrub jays when we churned up the hazelnuts they’d stashed in the soil.

-My third garden is behind this house, a mile from the river in one direction and a quarter mile from a field full of cows in the other.
+My third garden is behind the house, a mile from the river in one direction and a quarter mile from a field full of cows in the other.
 Nuthatches, chickadees, towhees, and hummingbirds flit by as we mow, weed, and water.
 After all, we’ve lived here for several of their generations.
 Even after 25 years, we still meet new species, like the tiny but feisty Douglas squirrel, who complains loudly from the trees and frantically steals pine cones and sunflower seeds.
 We’ve seen a lot over the years—and learned to cover every new planting with chicken wire or hardware mesh, so squirrels and birds won’t grab all the seeds or scoop out the bulbs for snacks.

 But we never had a Summer like 2021.